kimmoahokas/kimmoahokas.github.io/index.md

 title: Home of Kimmo Ahokas
 ---

-I'm a IT Specialist living in Helsinki and working for [Futurice][futurice].
+I'm a DevOps Specialist living in Helsinki and working for [Futurice][futurice].
 I'm trying to gather some interesting learnings here as blog posts.

 [futurice]: https://futurice.com "Futurice"